Codringtoncoding/minimalcdk/README.md

-Create a 2 model MVC with comments and issues(cases) as the models.
+Created a 2 model MVC with comments and issues(cases) as the models.

 1. please run bundle install and install simpleform rails generate simple_form:install